 22 months.
 Students completing the Electrocardiology Certificate only may exit the program after one year with a Certificate of Achievement as an ECG technician.

-Fall of each semester
+Fall of each year

 Employment possibilities upon program completion